A Comprehensive Guide to Google’s Core Web Vitals

 • Improve render times: Make sure your site is loading in a smooth, streamlined way.
 Reduce render-blocking resources (like too much CSS or JavaScript) and keep the critical rendering path as light as possible to speed up the load time.

-• Minimize JavaScript execution time: If your site is bogged down by heavy JavaScript, it will take longer to process user interactions.
+• Optimize JavaScript execution time: If your site is bogged down by heavy JavaScript, it will take longer to process user interactions.
 Break down long tasks and optimize your code to ensure quicker responses.

 • Reduce the impact of third-party code: External scripts like analytics tools or ads can significantly delay your site’s interactivity.
 Where possible, defer or load them asynchronously to ensure they don’t get in the way of users browsing.